 - The African bush is very dry, ignites easily, and fires can kill many animals.
 So PLEASE abstain from smoking on game drives.

 - Respect your driver/guide’s judgment about your proximity to certain wild animals.
-Don’t insist that he take the vehicle closer so you can get a better photograph.
-A vehicle driven too close can hinder a hunt or cause animals to abandon a well-deserved meal.
+Don’t insist that they take the vehicle closer so you can get a better photograph.
+A vehicle driven too close can hinder a hunt or cause animals to abandon a well-deserved meal

 - Never attempt to approach a wild animal on foot, especially near your lodge or campsite where the animals have become accustomed to humans.